apache/amoro/site/docs/en/engines/spark/spark-ddl.md

 AS SELECT ...
 ```

-???+danger "CREATE TABLE ...
-AS SELECT 在当前版本没有原子性保证"
+???+danger "In the current version, `CREATE TABLE ...
+AS SELECT` does not provide atomicity guarantees."

 ## CREATE TABLE ...
 LIKE

-`CREATE TABLE ...
-LIKE` 语法会将表结构包括主键、分区复制到新表中，但不会复制数据。
+The `CREATE TABLE ...
+LIKE` syntax copies the structure of a table, including primary keys and partitions, to a new
+table, but it does not copy the data.

 ```
 USE arctic_catalog;